Who needs therapy?

 Speech & Language Therapy & Oral Sensory/Feeding Therapy

-S.T. also helps with social pragmatics and cognitive (receptive) skills.
+Speech therapy can also work on social pragmatics and cognitive (receptive) skills.

-All speech therapies are 1:1 with therapist and child and much more intensive in a clinic medical setting.
+All speech therapies at Center of Development are 1:1 with therapist and child.
+Medical based speech therapy is often much more intensive than educational based services.
 Children who are delayed in speech skills often need this calm 1:1 environment to build self esteem and practice new speech patterns before feeling the confidence to do this in a group.

 Physical therapy focuses on treatment of orthopedic and structural problems such as decreased range of movement, stiffness or tightness of muscles or joints, pain, or muscle weakness.
 Physical therapy also works to improve a child's gross motor skill development which involves the larger movements the body needs to develop properly.
 These include rolling, creeping, walking, jumping, hopping, skipping, balancing, kicking, catching, and throwing.